mozilla/meao/_posts/2018-08-17-snippets-brotli.md

 Although all three solutions can reduce the Bundle size, the third provided the best performance to effort ratio and we proceeded with implementation.
 Next day reports graphed a significant drop on costs marking the project a success.
+From the original average of 75TB transferred data per day, we dropped down to 15TB.
 We are going to further improve in the future by moving the images outside the Bundle.

-It's clear that Brotli compression can achieve significantly higher compression rates compared to GZip at the expenses of more CPU time.
+It's clear that Brotli compression can achieve significantly higher compression rates compared to GZip at the expense of more CPU time.
 Even though our CDN of choice doesn't support Brotli, assets can be pre-compressed and uploaded ready for use.